dylankilkenny/DublinBusWebApp/README.md

     $ cd app
     $ python run.py

-navigate to http://localhost:5000/ in your browswer
+navigate to http://localhost:5000/ in your browswer and search for a stop

 ![alt tag](https://i.imgur.com/FTd59Eu.png)